 Rolled oats: Also known as old-fashioned oats, these oats have been steamed, pressed with a roller and then dried.
 Rolled oats are used in breakfast cereals, granola and cookies.
-They require about 15 minutes to cook, making them suitable for baking and hot cereal.
+They require about 15 minutes to cook, making them suitable for baking and porridge.

 Quick cooking oats: These are rolled oats that have been cut into small flakes.
 They cook very quickly, in about 3 to 4 minutes, also making them suitable for baking.
 Rolled oats and quick cooking oats can be used interchangeably in recipes.

-Instant oats: This type of oatmeal is made from oat groats that have been cooked, dried and rolled.
+Instant oats: These oats are made from oat groats that have been cooked, dried and rolled.
 They're very thin and only need to be mixed with a hot liquid to soften.
 Instant oats cannot be used for cooking or baking.
-Instant oatmeal is usually sold in single-serve packages.
-Although they're convenient, most have added salt and sugar.
+Although convenient, many varieties of instand oatmeal have added salt and sugar.
 Choose an instant oatmeal that's low in sugar (ideally unflavoured or no added sugar) and low in salt.
-Read the label and look for brands that contain less than 6 grams of sugar and no more than 250 milligrams of sodium per serving (ideally no added salt).

-Steel-cut oats: Also known as Scotch oats or Irish porridge, these are unrolled oats that have been cut into two to three pieces.
-They're very coarse; even with extended soaking and cooking they remain chewy (which many people like!).
+Steel-cut oats: Also known as Scotch or Irish oats, these are unrolled oats that have been cut into two to three pieces.
+They're very coarse; even with extended soaking and cooking they remain chewy (which many people like).
 To cook, add 1 part steel-cut oats to 4 parts boiling water.
 When the porridge is smooth and beginning to thicken, reduce heat and simmer for approximately 30 minutes, stirring occasionally.

 No time in your hectic morning to cook steel-cut oats?
 Consider cooking a pot of this hearty cereal in the evening.
 Refrigerate and then reheat in the microwave the next morning.

-Oat bran: This is the outer layer of the oat grain, so it's very high in soluble fibre.
-Sprinkle raw oat bran on hot or cold cereal for a fibre boost.
+Oat bran: This is the outer layer of the oat grain, so it's very high in fibre.
+Sprinkle raw oat bran on hot or cold cereal for a boost of fibre.
 Or cook oat bran and enjoy a bowl of hot cereal topped with berries or dried fruit.